raystack/compass/docs/concepts/internals.md

 # Internals

-This document details information about how Columbus interfaces with elasticsearch.
+This document details information about how Compass interfaces with elasticsearch.
 It is meant to give an overview of how some concepts work internally, to help streamline understanding of how things work under the hood.

 ## Index Setup